janaiscoding/shopping-cart/README.md

 ## Sources, Materials, Copyright

 - This project is part of The Odin Project's [curriculum](https://www.theodinproject.com/lessons/node-path-javascript-shopping-cart).
-- The design images are linked with source, and all other icons are from [Flaticon](https://www.flaticon.com/).
+- The images used in my project are linked with source, and all other icons are from [Flaticon](https://www.flaticon.com/).